-'''

-0:root

-100:sysadm

-101:ProjectA

-102:ProjectB

-103:Big_Name_Project_that_is_insignificant_and_unimportant

-1234567890:Big_Name_Project_with_Blanks_in_the_Name

-'''

-4. Use the xtopview command from the boot node to create and edit the /etc/opt/cray/projdb/useracct file on the shared root so that it contains a list of authorized users and the valid account numbers for each user.
+0:root 100:sysadm 101:ProjectA 102:ProjectB 103:Big\Name\Project\that\is\insignificant\and\unimportant 1234567890:Big Name Project with Blanks in the Name 4.
+Use the xtopview command from the boot node to create and edit the /etc/opt/cray/projdb/useracct file on the shared root so that it contains a list of authorized users and the valid account numbers for each user.

 Each line of the user accounts file contains the login name of a user and list of accounts that are valid for that user.
 The first account number in the list is the user's default account.
-The default account number is assigned to the user at login time by the pam_job module.
+The default account number is assigned to the user at login time by the pam\job module.
 The user name is separated from the first account ID by a colon (:).
 Additional account numbers are separated by a comma (,).